 That’s exactly what you are doing with the earnest money you offer to put in escrow.
 You are showing the seller the money…. and, your seriousness.

-Earnest Money vs. Down Payment
+Earnest Money vs. Down Payment or a Home Deposit

 This part is the confusing part for some home buyers.
 Your earnest money deposit has nothing to do with your down payment.
 They are not the same thing.
 But they are both lumped together as a home deposit.

 The confusion comes when your buyer’s agent asks how much you want to “put down” as a good faith or home deposit.